-Our first edition of the Legislative Agenda is now available.
+Our second edition of the Legislative Agenda is now available.
 This document details bills introduced in the Indiana House and Senate that the Chamber has taken a position on and the reason for that stance.

 This publication provides clear input on issues that not only affect the Indiana business community, but communities, families and individuals throughout the state.
 We strive to provide our members, legislators and the public with a clear understanding of our positions on these key bills.